CS6440: Introduction to Health Informatics — Spring 2019

 - D3 (worth 5points) with a score of 100% would be converted into 5.00pts towards the team project grade (worth a total of 35pts).

 Health Informatics is a growing and collaborative field, where most breakthroughs and discoveries are made by team effort.
 In this course, you will have the opportunity to interact with your peers, field experts and cutting edge healthcare technology.
 You will witness the various approaches taken by your classmates to the class’s assignments and projects.
-Thus, participation credit may be earned in one of three ways: by completing quizzes based on the lectures, by completing “check your understanding” evaluations and by completing the five surveys offered by the class itself.
+Thus, participation credit may be earned in one of four ways: by completing assessments based on the lectures and course material, by completing case study exercises, by completing “check your understanding” evaluations and by completing the five surveys offered by the class itself.
 Note that all types of participation are graded not only on their quantity, but also on their quality.

 Each of the deliverables vary in weight (see the Class Participation page for more details).
 The participation deliverables are both automatically and manually graded, with outcomes in the form of points.

-- Quizzes (21pts): There are eight quizzes in the course.
-These quizzes are individual assignments that cover the material throughout the five units.
-Each of the quizzes are based on the lecture material for each corresponding lesson.
-The quizzes are cumulative, so please keep that in mind as you complete them.
-The quizzes are graded on a point scale, which together comprise 21% of your grade or 21pts; thus, each quiz is weighted differently and is therefore worth a various % of your grade.
+- Case Studies (14pts): There are six case studies in the course.
+These case studies are individual assignments that serve as a way to provide depth in the application of the course material.
+The case studies are graded on a point scale, which together comprise 14% of your grade or 14pts; thus, each case study is weighted differently and is therefore worth a various % of your grade.

 - Check Your Understanding (CYU) (4pts): There are four “Check Your Understanding” evaluations in this course.
 These evaluations are individualized, to help you make sure you understand the basics of specific aspects of the course and requirements.
 The evaluations are graded on a point scale, which together comprise 4% of your grade or 4pts.

-- Quiz 1 (worth 2point) with a score of 1.5pts, 1.5pts will be added towards the participation grade (worth a total of 25pts).
+- Assessment 1 (worth 6points) with a score of 4.5pts, 4.5pts will be added towards the participation grade (worth a total of 35pts).

-- Check Your Understanding (each worth 1point) with a score of 0.5pts, 0.5pts would be added towards the participation grade (worth a total of 25pts).
+- Check Your Understanding (each worth 1point) with a score of 0.5pts, 0.5pts would be added towards the participation grade (worth a total of 35pts).

-- Start-of-Course Survey (worth 1point) with a score of 1pt, 1pt would be added towards the participation grade (worth a total of 25pts).
+- Start-of-Course Survey (worth 1point) with a score of 1pt, 1pt would be added towards the participation grade (worth a total of 35pts).

 Check Your Understanding (CYU) Evaluations and Surveys are worth 1 point each and are issued throughout the duration of the course.